 As the indicators for our group’s environmental responsibility are compiled and calculated by the same methods as in our earlier reports, this year’s results are comparable to our previous reports.

-In the social responsibility indicators, the figures for the Vianor chain are combined to cover all the companies in the chain, but the indicators are calculated by the same principles as in the earlier reports.
-Our reporting covers all the functions of Nokian Tyres plc, excluding the environmental responsibility indicators of Vianor outlets.
-The indicators for financial responsibility are based on our company’s financial statement, which is prepared and presented according to the IFRS standards.
+In the social responsibility indicators, the figures for the Vianor chain are combined to cover all the companies in the chain, but the indicators are calculated by the same principles as in the previous reports.
+The report covers all the functions of Nokian Tyres plc, excluding the environmental responsibility indicators of Vianor outlets.
+The indicators for economic responsibility are based on our company’s financial statement, which is prepared and presented according to the IFRS standards.
 The indicators for environmental responsibility are divided between our locations in Nokia and Vsevolozhsk.
 The EMAS reporting that was previously employed in Nokia has generated the current systems for calculation and data collection.

-In the autumn of 2015, Nokian Tyres Plc decided to have the Corporate Sustainability Report externally assured.
-The contents of the CSR from the 2015 reporting period have been verified by an independent third party, KPMG Oy Ab.
-Furthermore, the assurance confirms that the English sustainability report matches the Finnish original.
+The contents of the Corporate Sustainability Report from the 2016 reporting period have been assured by an independent third party, KPMG Oy Ab.
+Furthermore, the English sustainability report has been checked for consistency with the Finnish original.
 KPMG’s conclusions, findings and recommendations are presented in the assurance statement.
-The assurance was an assignment from the executive management of Nokian Tyres plc.
+The assurance was an assignment from the executive management of Nokian Tyres Plc.

 Significance of economic, environmental and social impacts of Nokian Tyres